Natalie Hayward, Application Specialist, Broadcast Traffic Systems

 The newer generation of channels and platforms come with unique and advanced features which, when leveraged correctly, can drive success.
 Consumer data has become a crucial tool within the broadcasting industry, used to improve programming decisions and user experiences.
 Personalisation is a key focus for many media organisations and user insights provide the means to keep the likes of SVOD, AVOD, and FAST channels competitive and relevant.
 Accurately analysing data for audience behaviour, patterns, and trends, allows broadcasters – and advertisers – to target their ideal demographics.

 Advertisers want to reach specific audiences, and by utilising advanced data, they can create highly targeted ad-campaigns that resonate with those demographics.
-Consumers have high expectations, and research has shown that 71% expect to encounter personalised interactions.
+Consumers have high expectations, and research has shown that 90% of customers will splurge with companies that personalize customer service.
 For the consumer, dynamic ad placement builds trust and loyalty, and for the advertiser, personalisation provides opportunities to reach intended audiences.
 The broadcaster gets the best of both.
 It retains a committed viewership and benefits from higher engagement, while growing revenue from advertisers who are willing to pay more to reach a highly focused audience.

 So how does a diverse workforce fit in?